nimble-dev/nimbleHMC/joss/paper/paper.md

 effectiveness of the MCMC algorithms will vary depending on the software and model.

-Among MCMC software packages, `nimble` is distinct in allowing easy customization of sampler assignments from a high-level interface.
+A key design feature of `nimble`'s MCMC is to allow easy customization of sampler assignments from a high-level interface.
 Users may assign any valid samplers to each parameter or group of parameters, selecting from samplers provided with `nimble` or samplers they have written in `nimble`'s algorithm programming system.
 Samplers provided with `nimble` include random walk Metropolis-Hastings sampling [@robert1999metropolis],